motdotla/dotenv/README.md

 </details>

-As early as possible in your application, import and configure dotenv:
+And as early as possible in your application, import and configure dotenv:

 ```javascript
 require('dotenv').config()